For updates on campus construction, please click here

 Certified Nursing Assistant Program Summary

-*Additional funding sources: This course may be eligible for funding for qualified Supplemental Nutrition Assistance Program (SNAP) & TAFDC recipients.
-Please contact your SNAP/ TAFDC advisor or contact the HCC Jump Start office at 413.552.2730.
+*Additional Funding Sources- This course may be eligible for funding for qualified Supplemental Nutrition Assistance Program (SNAP) & TAFDC recipients.
+Please consult your SNAP/ TAFDC advisor or contact the HCC Jump Start department.
 Additional funding may be available under other grants.
+Please contact the Jump Start Department at 413.552.2730.

 • Certified Nursing Assistant Certificate